Code Comprehension with GitHub Copilot: Performance Gains, Comprehension Trade-offs, and Behavioral Predictors in Brownfield Programming: Introduction

 \section{Introduction}

-Code comprehension is a critical activity in software development, occupying more than half of a developer's time during maintenance and feature enhancements \cite{al2017source, koenemann1991expert, xia2017measuring, qiao2025systematic} in legacy code bases.
-These so-called "brownfield" programming tasks involve enhancing a code base written by others \cite{baley2010brownfield}.
-Many studies have explored the mental models and cognitive processes involved in brownfield programming, using frameworks such as the Block Model and Information Foraging Theory \cite{ko2006exploratory, lawrance2010programmers, piorkowski2016foraging, storey2006theories, sillito2006questions, latoza2010developers, roehm2012professional, robillard2005effective}.
+Equipping CS students with the ability to comprehend and modify legacy software is a core objective of software engineering education.
+In industry, developers spend more than half of their time understanding existing source code \cite{al2017source, koenemann1991expert, xia2017measuring, qiao2025systematic}.
+However, these so-called \textit{brownfield} programming tasks \cite{baley2010brownfield} remain notoriously difficult for students to master, as they require the formation of complex cognitive models \cite{storey2006theories, sillito2006questions} and information foraging strategies \cite{ko2006exploratory, lawrance2010programmers}.

-The recent emergence of Generative AI (GenAI) tools is poised to fundamentally alter this landscape.
+The recent emergence of Generative AI (GenAI) tools is poised to alter this landscape fundamentally.
 Developers are increasingly shifting their focus from writing code to comprehending and integrating GenAI-generated outputs.
-While studies have shown that GenAI tools can dramatically improve developer productivity \cite{feng2025charting, peng2023impact,ng2024harnessing}, a critical question remains unanswered: \begin{adjustwidth}{0.17in}{0.17in} \doublebox{
+While GenAI tools can dramatically improve developers' productivity in greenfield programming tasks \cite{feng2025charting, peng2023impact,ng2024harnessing, nam2024using, yan2024ivie}, critical questions remain unanswered about how GenAI assistance affects code comprehension and the relationship between comprehension, behavior, and performance in brownfield programming tasks.